Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 We describe now the overall structure of the [Workflow](../../../workflows/overview.md) used for executing NEB calculations on our platform via [VASP](../../../software-directory/modeling/vasp/overview.md), which is composed of three main [subworkflow](../../../workflows/components/subworkflows.md) operations.

 !!!warning "Restrictions on number of computing cores"
-    The number of cores on which VASP is run for NEB purposes has to be an integer multiple of the total number of images.
+    The number of cores on which VASP is run for NEB purposes has to be an integer multiple of the total number of *intermediate* images.
 Hence, if the user is working with 2 images, the number of cores selected should be 2, 4, 6, or all other even numbers.

 ### 1. Calculate Initial/Final Total Energies